Washington one of 12 states to see jump in new jobless claims

 The number of new claims filed in Washington remains more than twice the level during the same week last year.

-Among the sectors seeing the sharpest increases in claims last week were construction, agriculture, and accommodation and food services.
+Among the sectors in the state seeing the sharpest increases in claims last week were construction, agriculture, and accommodation and food services.

 Washington’s unemployment rate was 7.1% in December, the most recent month that figure is available.
 The January unemployment figure will be released March 3.
 The U.S. unemployment rate was 6.7% in December.